 At step 218 the recirculation door 60 is set to the full fresh air position.
-Setting the recirculation door 60 to the full fresh air position in combination with slowly evaporating mois- 55 only by the PTC heater as the reversible HVAC refrigerant ture from the condenser prevents fogging in the passenger compartment.
+Setting the recirculation door 60 to the full fresh air position in combination with slowly evaporating moisture from the condenser prevents fogging in the passenger compartment.
 As moisture is slowly evaporated off of the condenser it is absorbed by the fresh air flowing past the recirculation door 60, through inside heat exchanger 88, and into the passenger compartment.
-The moisture laden air 60 flowing into the passenger compartment from the outside causes the internal air pressure to increase, acting to drive air out of the compartment through vents and other unsealed openings.
-Pushing air out the vents prevents an excessive amount of moisture laden air from accumulating in the 65 passenger compartment as well as ensuring that the driest possible air is passed over the inside heat exchanger 88.
+The moisture laden air flowing into the passenger compartment from the outside causes the internal air pressure to increase, acting to drive air out of the compartment through vents and other unsealed openings.
+Pushing air out the vents prevents an excessive amount of moisture laden air from accumulating in the passenger compartment as well as ensuring that the driest possible air is passed over the inside heat exchanger 88.